 But Parliament later changed the wording to include situations where people would merely have had reasonable cause to suspect where their cash was heading.
 This, in effect, lowered the evidential test to find someone guilty.

-As the case approached trial, the couple asked the Court of Appeal to stop the prosecution on the basis that the law was being misinterpreted.
+As the case approached trial, the couple asked the Court of Appeal to rule that the law was being misinterpreted - a challenge that could have stopped the prosecution.
 During the hearing in 2017 they argued they could not be accused of funding terrorism if they honestly did not believe their son would ever hand money to a banned terror group.

 Their aim had been to try to rescue him, to save his life, and therefore they could not be prosecuted for funding a terror group.